 - A. Environment Designations Permit Requirements.
 Where residential development is proposed in the following designations, the identified permit requirements shall apply. - 1.
 Natural: - a.
-CUP for primary single-family residences and subdivisions.
+CUP for primary single-family residences and subdivisions. - b.

-- b.
 Prohibited for multifamily units and accessory dwelling units. - 2.
 Rural conservancy and urban conservancy: - a.
 Primary single-family residences are exempt pursuant to criteria in Section 22.500.100(C). - b.
 SDP if exemption criteria not met. - c.
 CUP for multifamily units, accessory dwelling units and subdivisions. - 3.
 Shoreline residential and high intensity: - a.
 Primary single-family residences are exempt pursuant to criteria in Section 22.500.100(C); - b.
 SDP if exemption criteria not met. - c.
 SDP for multifamily units, accessory dwelling units, and. - d.
-SDP for subdivisions unless every new lot created by the subdivision is entirely outside the shoreline jurisdiction.
-Where development of the subdivision, e.g., grading, road construction or installation or construction of infrastructure, is within the shoreline jurisdiction and does not meet the SDP exemption criteria, an SDP shall be required for such development, subdivisions shall be required when any proposed lot(s) would be created within or partially within the shoreline jurisdiction and when the proposed lot(s) is/are undeveloped. - Aquatic: prohibited. - Development Standards. - 1.
-All new residential development, including subdivision of land, shall be designed, configured and developed in a manner that ensures no net loss of shoreline ecological function. - 2.
-All sewage disposal and water systems shall complybe in compliance with state and local health regulations including but not limited to Kitsap County board of health Ordinance 2008A-01 for on-site sewage requirements. - 3.
+SDP for land segregation where complete application includes development within shoreline jurisdiction.
+SDP for subdivisions shall be required when any proposed lot(s) would be created within or partially within the shoreline jurisdiction and when the proposed lot(s) is/are undeveloped. - 4.
+Aquatic: prohibited. - B. Development Standards.

+- 1. All new residential development, including subdivision of land, shall be designed, configured and developed in a manner that ensures no net loss of shoreline ecological function. - 2.
+All sewage disposal and water systems shall comply be in compliance with state and local health regulations including but not limited to Kitsap County board of health Ordinance 2008A-01 for on-site sewage requirements. - 3.
 New and remodeled residential development and new subdivisions shall be designed, located and constructed so that structural improvements, including bluff walls and other stabilization structures, are not required to protect such structures and uses. - 4.
 New over-water residences, including floating homes, are prohibited.
-Where such homes exist as of the adoption date of this program, were permitted or legally established prior to January 1, 2011, they shall be reasonably accommodated to allow improvements associated with life safety matters, and property rights and considered a conforming use. - 5.
+Where such homes exist as of the adoption date of this program, were permitted or legally established prior to January 1, 2011, they shall be reasonably a commodated to allow improvements a ssociated with life safety matters, and property rights and considered a conforming use. - 5.
 Stormwater quality and quantity measures for residential development must comply with current codes. - 6.
-Flood hazard reduction measures for residential development shall comply with Chapter 19.500, as incorporated here by Section 22.400.115 (Critical areas), and Section 22.400.150 (Flood hazard reduction measures) of this program and shall be designed to prevent net loss of shoreline ecological functions.
+Flood hazard reduction measures for residential development shall comply with Chapter 19.500, as incorporated here by Section 22.400.115 (Critical areas), and Section 22.400.150 (Flood hazard reduction measures) of this program and shall be designed to prevent net loss of shoreline ecological functions. - 7.
+New multi-unit residential development, including the subdivision of land for five or more parcels, shall provide for joint or community and/or public access, except where demonstrated to be infeasible due to any of the following: - a.
+Incompatible uses; - b.
+Safety; - c.
+Security; - d.
+Impact to the shoreline environment; - e.
+Constitutional or other legal limitations that may be applicable. - 8.
+In cases where on-site access is infeasible, alternate methods of providing public access shall be considered, such as off-site improvements. - 9.
+Lot area shall be calculated using only those lands landward of the OHWM. - 10.
+Single-family residential uses are a priority use only when developed in a manner consistent with control of pollution and prevention of damage to the natural environment.